Why Does Microsoft Still Offer a 32-bit OS?

 Re: (Score:2)

+If they've got to Google the AS/400, then maybe Slashdot isn't really the best place for them to visit/comment?

-This is generally, and specifically, incorrect (Score:4, Informative)
+This is generally, and specifically, incorrect (Score:5, Informative)

 That's the general answer.
 There is also a very specific answer in the case of Windows: 64-bit editions of Windows cannot run Win16 apps.
 There are still (FML) significant chunks of Win16 code out there, which everyone can agree is a pain in the ass but it's still a reality for some verticals.
 There may be some other compatibility considerations, too - right now I'm too drunk to check, but DOS emulation is different between the 32 and 64 bit editions.